 Lela began her yoga practice in 2001 and has been teaching group and private Hatha and Prenatal yoga full-time in the Chicago area since 2005.

-Lela is co-founder of the Amala School of Prenatal Yoga, which specializes in training yoga teachers how to teach prenatal and postnatal yoga yearly in Chicago.
+Lela is co-founder of the Amala School of Prenatal Yoga, which specializes in training health professionals how to teach prenatal and postnatal yoga.
 As a mother herself, she is dedicated to creating a welcoming, educational environment for new and expectant moms and couples at Grateful Yoga.
 She is a graduate of UMASS Amherst, a certified Kripalu yoga instructor and a Phoenix Rising Yoga Therapy practitioner.
 Lela is a certified yoga therapist (C-IAYT) through the International Association of Yoga Therapy.